-10. Revise § 550.573 to read as follows
+10. Revise § 550.573 to read as follows:

-§ 550.573 Travel transactions in connection with the exportation of agricultural commodities, medicine, and medical devices.
+§ 550.573 Travel transactions in connection with the exportation of agricultural commodities, medicin medical devices.

-Travel transactions to, from, and within Libya for the sole purpose of engaging in transactions authorized by § 550.569 are authorized.
-Travel transactions related to installation or servicing of medical equipment sold pursuant to § 550.569 must be authorized by specific license.
-See § 501.801(b) of this chapter for specific licensing procedures.
+Travel transactions to, from, and Travel transactions to, from, and within Libya for the sole purpose of engaging in transactions authorized by \$550.560 are authorized.
+Travel transactions related to installation or servicing of medical equipment sold pursuant to \$550.569 must be authorized by specific license.
+See \$501.801(b) of this chapter for specific licensing procedures.